erikholmberg/cartly/README.md

 # Cartly

-The new way to add E-Commerce to Wordpress.
+Empowering makers...
+The new way to add E-Commerce to WordPress.

 ## Description